 Top 10 Tips for Altitude Hiking

-Climbing a mountain is an essential travel experience.
-It might be a once in a lifetime adventure, to Everest Base Camp or Mt Kilimanjaro, or a regular pursuit.
-Hiking at altitude, the effects of which kick in around 4,000 metres (13,000 ft), is something that you need to prepare your body and mind for.
-These top 10 tips, gathered from my experiences in Asia, Africa and South America, can help make your journey more enjoyable, comfortable, and successful.
+For many people, climbing a mountain is an essential travel experience.
+It might be a once in a lifetime adventure to Everest Base Camp or Mt.
+Kilimanjaro, or a regular pursuit.
+Hiking at altitude, the effects of which kick in around 4,000 metres (13,000 ft), is something for which you need to prepare your body and mind.
+These 10 tips, gathered from experiences in Asia, Africa, and South America, can help make your journey more enjoyable, comfortable, and successful.

 Keep your belly full.

-At high altitudes, it is common to lose your appetite.
-You may feel nauseas and find it difficult to eat, however, it is important that you eat as much as you normally would, if not more.
+It is common for your appetite to diminish at altitude.
+You may feel nauseous and find it difficult to eat, however, it is important that you eat as much as you normally would, if not more.

 Hiking at altitude requires a great deal of physical strength and cannot be done on an empty stomach, so, even if you need to force yourself, be sure to finish your meals.